 Technical Assistance – Assistance to the community on making services, programs, activities, resources, and facilities in society accessible to individuals with significant disabilities.

 Community Education and Public Information – Activities and information programs to enhance the community’s awareness of disabilities and disability issues, e.g., local TV, radio, or newspaper campaigns.
-This type of services may include the creation and distribution of publications (such as accessibility guides, disability awareness brochures, ADA information) and databases/directories for personal assistants, recreation opportunities, accessible transportation, accessible housing, and other available services.
+This type of services may include the creation and distribution of publications (such as accessibility guides, disability awareness brochures, Americans with Disabilities Act information) and databases/directories for personal assistants, recreation opportunities, accessible transportation, accessible housing, and other available services.

 Outreach Efforts – Entails the location of, and encouragement to use services for unserved/underserved populations, including minority groups and urban and rural populations.